Moejay10/IN4110/Assignment4/README.md

 # Assignment 4 - Image Analysis
+In this assignment, we will make a program for turning colorful images into a dramatic grayscale or nostalgic sepia image.

 ## Exercise 4.0: Profiling
 This folder contains programs that profiles a specific code to figure